DEC's PDP-10, 2021

 Q: You mentioned that this work documents the early concept of computer networking.
 Could you elaborate on this?

-Q: How do you perceive the relationship between early computers and modern society?
+Q: How do you see the relationship between early computers and modern society?

-Q: This work was exhibited at your 2022 solo show Signal in Milan.
-What was its significance within the exhibition?
+Q: This work was shown in your 2022 solo exhibition Signal in Milan.
+What role did it play within that exhibition?

 Q: You mentioned that this piece is connected to works such as Deep Blue.
-Could you expand on that?
+Could you expand on that relationship?